ninatucker/march-for-science/README.md

+# March For Science Michigan

+deploy with `$ npm run deploy` and it will push up to the github page

+# Create React App Docs:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>